 Community Engagement and Mobilization

-Community engagement and mobilization will focus on developing activities to engage community members and youth, valuing Indigenous knowledge, and developing strong relationships with First Nations communities.
+Community engagement and mobilization is woven throughout the FEHNCY project.
+We focus on developing activities to engage community members and youth, valuing Indigenous knowledge, and developing strong relationships with First Nations partners.